cjyuan/cyf-notes/ITP-Onboarding-PR.md

 There are some errors in your HTML code.
 Can you fix these errors?

 ---

-On a separate note, it is best practice to include a brief description of the changes you made in the Changelist section of every PR.

 Line 17 can be better formatted as: